JulianGeissEasy/ECM-Examples/AdditionalEntryField/readme.md

 1. ECM Document Journal Line
 2. ECM Document Entry
 3. ECM Document Reversal Entry
-4. ECM Document Entry Buffer
+4. ECM Document Entry Buffer (used to display as Source Record in the default FactBox)

 For example we added the item no. here as a multiple field in the ECM Document Definition:
 ![Setup Line](./Setup.png)